 In the initial session I will take down some information such as what is currently troubling you, contact details, some personal history, your expectations and hopes for coming and I will explain confidentiality.
 I'll also give you the opportunity to ask me any questions.

-It is important that you feel comfortable and trust your instincts when choosing someone to talk to and so we can have a preliminary phone call or email exchange if you would like to – please get in touch to arrange this.
+It is important that you feel comfortable and trust your instincts when choosing a counsellor or therapist - we can have a phone call or email exchange before your first session to get a feel for who I am and how I work, if you would like to.
+Please get in touch to arrange this.

-I also work at Track Clinic on Wednesday mornings doing Equine Assisted Psychotherapy.
+I also work at Track Clinic on Wednesday mornings as an Equine Assisted Psychotherapist.